 Chaplaincy and CPE

 You will find a range of opportunities for supervised fieldwork in chaplaincy.
-Helping the sick and the frail elderly are only two forms.
+Helping the sick and the elderly are only two forms.
 Community organizations also look for Jewish chaplains who can tend to the needs of underserved populations such as immigrant communities, people living with HIV-AIDS and boarding home residents.

 The College offers opportunities for you to work as an employee or intern in a variety of Jewish community organizations, where you assist with programming, planning, education or administration.
 RRC students have served local agencies such as federations and community centers as well as local and national orgaizations.
 Some students have pursued personal goals (such as helping to promote reproductive rights) as part of their community work.